"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 The model's results, summary, and conclusions.

 - A high alpha coefficient means a particularly healthy diet.
-Coefficient but low, it causes morbidity and obesity.
+Although low, it causes morbidity and obesity.
 (The Plague of the 21st Century)

 - A healthy diet, adapted to tissue renewal, is more effective at maintaining weight than the same calories of industrialized food that is not adapted for tissue regeneration. (far-reaching conclusion)